watson-developer-cloud/assistant-toolkit/integrations/extensions/starter-kits/coveo/README.md

     ![Setup query 2](./assets/search-step-2.png)<br>

     - Add step 3 to run the search on the query using your extension.
 In "Assistant says", put `Searching for: ${query_text}`.
 In "And then", select "Use an extension", select your Coveo extension, and select the operation "Search request to Coveo search", and set the `q` parameter to the `query_text` session variable.
+Optionally set the `partialMatch` variable to `true` (via the `Expression` option) to increase the possible answer matches for a query.

     ![Setup extension](./assets/setup-extension.png)<br>